 - Create a dedicated "Skills" or "Core Competencies" section.

-- Use a mix of hard skills (e.g., "Python," "Google Analytics") and soft skills.
+- Use a mix of hard skills (for example, "Python," "Google Analytics") and soft skills.

 - This is a keyword goldmine for the ATS.
 Mirror the language from the job ad.